Tener/haskore-guide/doc/wow_1.markdown

 It should:

-* capture the pitch value, duration, and some note specific attributes ( not used yet )
+* capture the pitch value, duration and possibly other note specific attributes
 * be composable both as in line and as in chord, the result is preferably of the same type
 * can be apply with effects ( controls ), result of which is preferably of the same type